 In a bid to modernize the country, one of the last Joseon rulers installed electricity in Deoksugung in 1900 and erected a modern pavilion combining both Western and Korean elements, the Jaeonggwanheong.
 However, during the Japanese occupation, it was transformed into a cafeteria.

-Moreover, a European-style, stone palatial building was commissioned, the Seokjojeon.
-The building was designed by the British architect John Reginald Harding in the Neo-Renaissance style.
+Moreover, a European-style stone palatial building, the Seokjojeon, was commissioned.
+The British architect John Reginald Harding designed the building in the Neo-Renaissance style.
 A typical European garden complements the Seokjojeon.
 Today, it houses the Korean Empire History Hall.

-The Seokjojeon West Building is a later addition; it was opened in 1938 as the House of Yi Art Museum.
-It continues to serve as the National Museum of Modern and Contemporary Art.
+The Seokjojeon West Building is a later addition.
+It was opened in 1938 as the House of Yi Art Museum and continues to serve as the National Museum of Modern and Contemporary Art.

 A word of caution, though: it is said that any couple who walks the Deoksugung Stonewall walkway is fated to break up.
 You have been warned!